geudde/attic-chest/pages/13.reference/01.porden/docs.md

 So long with him sustained a doubtful light, 580

 Infuriate spoke: " Too long thy arts evade
-" The fate impending on thy guilty head !
+" The fate impending on thy guilty head!
-" What spells secure thy mail ? what powerful charm
+" What spells secure thy mail? what powerful charm
-" Eludes the vengeance of Albruno's arm ?
+" Eludes the vengeance of Albruno's arm?
 " No mortal strength, unaided, could withstand
-" The deadly weight of this immortal hand !
+" The deadly weight of this immortal hand!
 " Yet now receive thy due," — and as he spoke,
 Full at his head he aim'd the dreadful stroke,
 The wary youth the threat'ning blow repell'd,